 Girl with Sunflowers

-Michael Ancher painted two versions of this picture.
+Michael Ancher painted two versions of this painting.
 The first was painted in 1889 and this one was made four years later.
-The first version is often loaned out to various exhibitions, which is why Ancher made a replica, which could hang in the dining room when the picture from 1889 was on loan.
-The first version was sold to the National Gallery of Denmark in 1928.
+The first version was often on loan to various exhibitions, which is why Ancher made a second version.
+The first version was sold to the National Gallery of Denmark (SMK) in 1928.